explore-node-js/node.js-bytes-calculator/README.md

 | __coverage__     |
 | _< codecov.io >_ | [![coverage][codecov.io-master-badge]][codecov.io-master-link]

-# node.js-bytes-calculator
+# sequence-calculator
-abstract and easy way how to work with bytes in JS
+abstract and easy way how to work with byte sequences in JS

 ## how to install